aridjayarecipes/cutesrecipes.web.app/content/post/1761-recipe-of-homemade-blueberry-cheese-muffins.md

 - "Combine flour, baking powder, baking soda, and salt.
 Sift and set it aside."
 - "Make streusel top: mix grated butter, sugar, and flour with fork.
 Put in the freezer before use."
 - "With hand mixer, cream the cream cheese, butter, and sugar until fluffy.
 About 1-2 minutes."
 - "Put the egg in, keep mixing it with slow speed.
-When it&#39;s Incorporated, add in buttermilk and vanilla.
+When it's Incorporated, add in buttermilk and vanilla.
 Continue mixing until, well mixed."
 - "Mix in the dry ingredients all in once.
 Mix with wooden spoon for about 4 circle then add blueberries and cubbed cheese.
 Do not over mix the batter or the muffin will be dense."
 - "Fill the prepared muffin tin with the batter until full.
 Put streusel on top."
 - "Bake for 12-14 minutes.
 Poke with a skewer to check if the muffins are done.
 When the skewer comes out clean, the muffins are done."